Generalizing Information to the Evolution of Rational Belief: Information and evolution of belief

 The following pseudometrics admit interpretations as notions of distance between belief states that remain compatible with \Cref{pos:expectation}.
 This is achieved by simply taking the view of expectation $\pR(\vZ)$ to be the weight function in weighted-$L^p$ norms of information density.
 These constructions then satisfy useful properties of pseudometrics: \begin{enumerate} \item \textit{Positivity}, $\sinfo{p}{\pR(\vZ)}{\pQone(\vZ)}{\pQzero(\vZ)}\geq0$, \item \textit{Symmetry}, $\sinfo{p}{\pR(\vZ)}{\pQone(\vZ)}{\pQzero(\vZ)} = \sinfo{p}{\pR(\vZ)}{\pQzero(\vZ)}{\pQone(\vZ)}$, \item \textit{Triangle inequality}, \end{enumerate}

-\begin{Definition} \thmTitle{$L^p$ information pseudometrics.} We may construct pseudometrics between states of belief $\pQzero(\vZ)$ and $\pQone(\vZ)$ with the view of expectation $\pR(\vZ)$, by taking weighted-$L^p$ norms of information density where the view of expectation serves as the weight function
+\begin{Definition} \thmTitle{$L^p$ information pseudometrics.} We may construct pseudometrics that measure distance between states of belief $\pQzero(\vZ)$ and $\pQone(\vZ)$ with the view of expectation $\pR(\vZ)$, by taking weighted-$L^p$ norms of information density where the view of expectation serves as the weight function

 \end{Definition}